sunilsankar/pega-pe/README.md

 # Pega Personal Edition installation in Debian
+If it is useful to you, you can click on the ```Star``` in the upper right corner of this repo to show your support.

  PLEASE NOTE : The following approach has been tested in vagrant Debian 10 OS as well a MacBook running m1 processor.
 The laptop runs DebianOS on the Parallels software.
 This has also been tested in Raspberry Pi running DietPi, a highly optimised version of the DebianOS.